davidosomething/dotfiles/vim/README.md

 - Custom statusline with minimal junk, showing short cwd - much faster than airline
-- Custom tabline is used to show function signature (PHP, Python, Ruby, VimL, and a few others supported via [tyru/current-func-info.vim], and I added regexes for JavaScript/es6.
+- Custom tabline used to show function signature (PHP, Python, Ruby, VimL, and others supported via [tyru/current-func-info.vim], and I added regexps for JavaScript/es6.
 - FZF for Most Recently Used files and fuzzy file finder
 - Neomake + local use of eslint, custom detection of .eslint, .scss-lint, etc.
 - Language emphasis: JavaScript, VimL, PHP, HTML, SCSS (but not exclusive)
-- Lots more but you shouldn't use any of it unless you really know what you're doing.
+- Lots more but you shouldn't use any of it unless you know what you're doing.

 ## Installation